maryamhgf/Ensemble-Classification/README.md

 k is the number of base classifier and Xi is the ith sample.

-Validation folder contains test data.
+Validation folder contains validation data.

-The accuracy of model is for the test data is: 97.2%
+The accuracy of model for the test data is: 97.2%

-After compiling the code with g++ compiler you shoud type this command to give the dataset to the program: ./execuate.out Assets/validation Assets/weight_vector
+After compiling the code with g++ compiler, you shoud type this command to give the dataset to the program: ./execuate.out Assets/validation Assets/weight_vector